-- It is used for anchoring or rock bolt mining and tunnelling.
+- It is used for anchoring or rock bolt mining and tunneling.

 - It is used to fixing concrete steps.

-Quick setting cement is called “early strength concrete” contains a cement formula / content that allows concrete to reach 90% strength in 3 days instead of the normal 7 days.
+Quick setting cement is also called early strength concrete which contains a cement formula/content that allows concrete to reach 90% strength in 3 days instead of the normal 7 days.